brandonecast/aws-lambda-release-automation/README.md

 ## 🧠 Overview
 This project demonstrates an **end-to-end release automation workflow** using AWS Lambda, IAM, and CloudWatch.
 It replicates a real-world release engineering environment — deploying, versioning, rolling back, and monitoring releases through automated Linux scripts.

-> **Why it aligns with Veeva Systems:**
-> It mirrors the Associate Release Engineer workflow by managing deployments, resolving blockers, coordinating between development and operations, and automating release activities with attention to detail and reliability.
+> It mirrors the Release Engineer workflow by managing deployments, resolving blockers, coordinating between development and operations, and automating release activities with attention to detail and reliability.

 ---